 The program includes essential reading assignments, a surgical video library, didactic lectures, EyeSi surgical simulation, and dedicated wet lab time.
 The curriculum encompasses preoperative evaluation, patient preparation/draping, microscope operation, phacoemulsification instruments/equipment, the surgical steps of phacoemulsification, intraocular lens folding/insertion, suture placement, and intraoperative/postoperative complication identification/management.

-PGY2 residents may begin performing the different steps of cataract surgery as early as their second month of residency and typically complete at least 5 primary cataract surgeries in their first year of residency.
+PGY2 residents may begin performing the different steps of cataract surgery as early as their second month of residency and typically complete at least five primary cataract surgeries in their first year of residency.

 The surgical experience at Baylor College of Medicine is among the best in the nation and one of our program’s greatest strengths.
 We rank in the 90th percentile in overall case volume and consistently range between the 80th and 90th percentiles in cataract surgery per ACGME surgical case log data.